 Now, take a look at that Party Budget form and give it a go.
 Hint: look online to get an idea of how much items are going to cost.

-Continuing on, fill out the Guest List form with all of the families or individuals you plan to invite.
-Finally, print out the invitations and fill those out.
-Take a picture of the completed invitation so you can attach it to a text message or e-mail if you decided to go that route, or fold it, stick it in an envelope, and send it on its way!
+Continuing on, fill out the Guest List form with names of all of the families or individuals you plan to invite.
+Finally, print out the invitations and fill them out.
+Take a picture of the completed invitation so you can attach it to a text message or e-mail, if you decided to go that route, or fold it, stick it in an envelope, and send it on its way!

-Keep the Party Planner Pack handy so you can refer to it as the party approaches.
-It should help things go smoothly to know what you need to do and when.
+Keep the Party Planning Pack handy so you can refer to it as the party approaches.
+It will go much smoother knowing what you need to do and when.